 This Sunday is World Communion Sunday.
-On Sunday, in particular, the Christian Church celebrates our unity in Christ as represented in the Lord’s Supper.
+On this Sunday, in particular, the Christian Church celebrates our unity in Christ as represented in the Lord’s Supper.
 Congregations all over the world will celebrate the Sacrament on Sunday.
 May our prayers include those who cannot worship freely, who are suffering intense persecution for their faith, and who have been excluded from community.

 This Sunday, I will be preaching on Luke 7:36-50.
 This is the communion liturgy that follows the message.